iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> This app needs far too many permissions and it's a very heavy drain on the battery.....<br> :date: __2021-01-07 16:02:47__

+> Does not work in conjunction with other covid apps.
+Must shut one off to use the other.
+Have NY and Connecticut.
+They will not work at the same time.
+Stupid!<br> :date: __2021-01-05 18:31:46__

 > This world is becoming more and more like Nazi Germany everyday.
 Hebrews 10:25<br> :date: __2021-01-03 06:49:56__